 GPS trackers

 GPS trackers are valuable allies.
-Discreet and easy to hide, they allow you to locate your bike in real time from a mobile app.
+Discreet and easy to hide, they allow you to locate your electric bike in real time from a mobile app.
 Models like the Knog Scout, Invoxia, or Apple AirTag are particularly appreciated for their efficiency and battery life.
-They do not prevent theft but increase your chances of recovering your bike.
+They do not prevent theft but increase your chances of recovering your electric bike.

 Miniature alarm and camera